HermesApp/Hermes/README.md

           pause         -- pauses playback, does nothing if not playing playpause     -- toggles playback between pause/play
-          next song     -- goes to the next song thumbs up     -- likes the current song thumbs down   -- dislikes the current song, going to another one raise volume  -- raises the volume partially lower volume  -- lowers the volume partially full volume   -- raises volume to max mute          -- mutes the volume
+          next song     -- goes to the next song

+          thumbs up     -- likes the current song thumbs down   -- dislikes the current song, going to another one tired of song -- sets the current song as being "tired of"

+          raise volume  -- raises the volume partially lower volume  -- lowers the volume partially full volume   -- raises volume to max mute          -- mutes the volume
+          unmute        -- unmutes the volume to the last state from mute

+          -- integer 0 to 100 for the volume
+          get current volume
+          set current volume to 92
         end tell

 ### Want something new/fixed?